Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 - [*The Explorer*](#the-explorer)
 - [*The Operator*](#the-operator)

-Although a balanced group of adventurers often helps to diversify skill sets, by no means should the archetypes limit your choices.
+Although a balanced group of adventurers keeps things diverse, by no means should the archetypes limit your choices.
 A group of five entertainers can be just as fun as a mix of roles.

 Furthermore, your adventurer doesn’t have to be a human, and often the best companions aren’t!
 Whether you are a detective robot or a snowy white dog, you'll fit right in.